Funeral (Lil Wayne album)

 Funeral is the thirteenth studio album by American rapper Lil Wayne.
 It was released on January 31, 2020, by Young Money Entertainment and Republic Records.
-It features guest appearances by Big Sean, Lil Baby, Jay Rock, Adam Levine, 2 Chainz, Takeoff, The-Dream, Lil Twist, the late XXXTentacion and O.T.
-Genasis.
-On May 29, the deluxe edition of the album was released with guests appearances from Doja Cat, Tory Lanez, Lil Uzi Vert, Benny the Butcher, Conway the Machine, and Jessie Reyez.
+It features guest appearances from Big Sean, Lil Baby, Jay Rock, Adam Levine, 2 Chainz, Takeoff, The-Dream, Lil Twist, O.T.
+Genasis and the late XXXTentacion.
+On May 29, a deluxe edition of the album was released with guest appearances from Doja Cat, Tory Lanez, Lil Uzi Vert, Benny the Butcher, Conway the Machine, and Jessie Reyez.

-"I Do It" featuring Big Sean and Lil Baby was released as a single the same day as the album.
+Its lead single, "I Do It", featuring Big Sean and Lil Baby, was released concurrently with the album.

-"Shimmy" featuring Doja Cat was sent to rhythmic contemporary radio on July 28, 2020, as the album's second single.
+"Shimmy", featuring Doja Cat, was sent to rhythmic contemporary radio on July 28, 2020, as the album's second single.

 The album debuted at number one on the US Billboard 200, while charting moderately in other territories.
 It was relatively overlooked by professional review outlets, although several critics were somewhat positive in appraising the album.